edac713/GPTs/documents/exported_data/conversation_v1.md

+This table represents a detailed breakdown of the JSON code block provided.
+Each key is accompanied by its actual value from the JSON, as well as an explanation tailored for clarity.

 | Key/Property                 | Actual Value                                                                 | Explanation                                                                                   |
 |------------------------------|------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|
 | `mapping`                    | Object with various keys and nested objects                                 | A collection of key-value pairs that create relationships between unique identifiers and their corresponding data. |